-For FA we developed a new overall design concept, communicating the power of fragrance by strong and emotional surrounding stories.
+For FA we developed a new overall packaging design concept.
+Communicating the power of fragrance by strong and emotional surrounding stories.
 The stories are told within different pillars such as “Yoghurt“, “Cream&Oil“, “Oriental Moments“ and more.
 The different pillars are visually cluttered by geometric shapes.

-Cream & Oil designs are focusing on sensoriality & premiumness by soft shapes and golden refinements.
+“Cream&Oil” designs are focusing on sensoriality and premiumness by soft shapes and golden refinements.
 FA Moments is the trendy line of experimental and powerful fragrances, expressing the new motto “live the moment!“.
 And there are more pillars to explore!

 Before and after comparison of the Fa packaging design

-In 2018 Schwarzkopf brand Palette launched the new „Naturals Color Creme“ design, created by Baries.
+In 2018 Schwarzkopf brand Palette launched the new „Naturals Color Creme“ packaging design, created by Baries.